matzegoebel/WRFlux/README.md

 Then go back to the directory `wrflux` and run:
 `pip install -e .[test]`

-To run the test suite you need to have two parallel builds of WRFlux, one with and one without the debugging option (compiled with `configure -D`).
-Specify the location of these builds in the configuration file `config_test_tendencies.py` in the variable `build_path`.
+To run all tests in the test suite you need to have two parallel builds of WRFlux, one with and one without the debugging option (compiled with `configure -D`).
+To check for differences to the official WRF, a parallel build of the [*original* branch](https://github.com/matzegoebel/WRFlux/tree/original) of this repository is required.
+Specify the location of these builds in the configuration file `config/config_test_tendencies_base.py` in the variable `build_path`.
-The names of the folders of the two builds are specified by the variables `parallel_build` and `debug_build` in the configuration file.
+The names of the folders of the builds are specified by the variables `parallel_build`, `debug_build`, and `org_build` in the configuration file.

 To run the test suite, execute `pytest` in the folder `wrflux/wrflux/test`.
 Make sure you do not have a python installation activated with an MPI library if you did not compile WRF with it.
 This would cause a problem when running the test simulations.
 The test results are written to csv tables in the subdirectory `test_results`.
 For failed tests scatter plots are created in the subdirectory `figures`.